symfony/symfony-docs/cookbook/form/dynamic_form_generation.rst

     }

-The event subscriber is passed the FormFactory object in its constructor so that our new subscriber is capable of creating the form widget once it is notified of the dispatched event during form creation.
+The event subscriber is passed the FormFactory object in its constructor so that your new subscriber is capable of creating the form widget once it is notified of the dispatched event during form creation.

 .. _`cookbook-forms-inside-subscriber-class`: